 EHI is used to retrieve the One Time Passcode (OTP) used in authentication.
 This needs to be sent to the cardholder quickly and so cannot be sent via any reports.
 If you choose not to use EHI, you will only be able to use the Thredd SMS option to send the OTP to the cardholder.
 See External Host Interface (EHI).

-Q. What is in-app provisioning and do we need to be PCI compliant?
+Q. What is in-app provisioning?